Skip to main content

 Main Characteristics

-Binturongs are predatory cats that live in the tropical rainforests of Southeast Asia.
-They look like a type of raccoon or coati and are often considered as smaller relatives of the bear family.
-This is why the binturong is also known as bearcat.
+Binturongs look like a type of raccoon or coati and are often considered as smaller relatives of the bear family.
+This is why they're also known as bearcats.
 In fact, these animals don't belong to the bear family.
 They are viverrids.
+They're closely related to the civet, genet, mongoose and ferret cat (also called fossa).

 Anatomy and Appearance